Fibonacci Laws of Planetary Motion β Technical Background

 Venus cross-validation: The ladder predicts from Earthβs independently determined base eccentricity.
 This matches the measured J2000 value (0.006777) to 0.16% β confirming the ladder from a completely independent direction.

-A comprehensive search across ~30 physical and Fibonacci parameters confirms that no combination yields a planet-universal constant analogous to the inclination .
+A comprehensive search across ~30 physical and Fibonacci parameters confirms that no combination yields a planet-universal constant for base eccentricities analogous to the inclination .

 The search tested all power-law combinations of: semi-major axis, orbital period, mass, inclination precession period, perihelion precession period, AMD, Hill radius, orbital angular momentum, secular eigenfrequencies (- and -modes), Kozai integral, mean inclination, eccentricity half-angle , Fibonacci divisors (, ), and cross-parameter ratios β across 1-, 2-, 3-, and 4-parameter combinations with fractional exponents.